-Let me teach you how to make naturally flavored (and colored) strawberry buttercream frosting.
-The secret is to replace some confectioners’ sugar with powdered freeze-dried strawberries.
-Simply grind freeze-dried strawberries into a powder using a food processor.
-This strawberry buttercream is ultra creamy and smooth with intense strawberry flavor.
+Let me teach you how to make naturally flavored (and naturally colored) strawberry buttercream frosting.
+The secret is to replace some confectioners’ sugar with freeze-dried strawberry powder.
+This strawberry buttercream is ultra creamy and smooth, with loads of real strawberry flavor.

-Let’s talk about how to make strawberry buttercream frosting.
+Let’s talk about how to make naturally flavored, naturally pink strawberry buttercream frosting.

 I have a recipe for strawberry buttercream candies in that cookbook—they’re actually the pretty pink striped candies you see on the cover.
-The filling is creamy and smooth with lots of concentrated strawberry flavor which– you guessed it– is made from freeze-dried strawberries.
+The filling is creamy and smooth with lots of concentrated strawberry flavor, which comes from—you guessed it—ground freeze-dried strawberries.
 I decided to make actual strawberry frosting the same exact way.
+It’s really easy.

-- Freeze-Dried Strawberries: Grind these into a fine powder using a food processor or blender.
+- Freeze-Dried Strawberries: You’ll grind these into a powder.
 Want to make a raspberry buttercream?
 Use freeze-dried raspberries instead.

 - Unsalted Butter: Start with room temperature butter.
-Room temperature butter is cooler than you think.
-If the butter is too warm, the frosting will taste greasy.
+Room temperature butter is actually cooler than you think.
+If the butter is too warm, the frosting will be greasy.

 - Heavy Cream or Milk: Liquid thins out and adds creaminess to the frosting.
-You can use heavy cream or milk.
-Half-and-half works too.
+You can use heavy cream, milk, or even half-and-half.

 - Vanilla Extract: Vanilla extract adds incredible flavor.